JrdnPrter/info2180-project1/README.md

-# info2180-project1
+# INFO2180 Project 1

-This is Project 1 for Jordon Porter
+This is project 1 for Jordon Porter